Battle of Itakhuli: Mughal defences and battles

-Spoils of the war
+Aftermath of the war

 The war spoils were enormous—pearls, gold, silver, copper, brass, lead, weapons and animals of war.
 Among the prisoners, the cousins of Raja Ramsingh were released, but the Bhatdhara Phukan, brother of the late Laluksola Borphukan who had abandoned Guwahati, was ghoulishly killed.

-With the fall of Itakhuli, the Ahom kingdom quickly occupied the region up to Manas river, and set up administration under the Borphukan, with his headquarters at Guwahati.
+With the fall of Itakhuli, the Ahom kingdom quickly occupied the region up to Manas River, and set up administration under the Borphukan, with his headquarters at Guwahati.